HailyV/league-statistical-analysis/README.md

             We are testing whether the Tier-one league with the highest average dragon control also has a significantly higher win rate compared to the average win rate across all Tier-one leagues.
         </p>
         <ul>
-            <li><strong>Null Hypothesis (H0)</strong>: The league with the highest average dragon control does not have a higher win rate than the average win rate across all leagues.
+            <li><strong>Null Hypothesis (H0)</strong>: The league with the highest average dragon control does not have a higher win rate than the average win rate across the tier one league.
 Any observed difference is due to random chance.</li>
-            <li><strong>Alternative Hypothesis (H1)</strong>: The league with the highest average dragon control has a significantly higher win rate than the average win rate across all leagues.</li>
+            <li><strong>Alternative Hypothesis (H1)</strong>: The league with the highest average dragon control has a significantly higher win rate than the average win rate across the tier one league.</li>
+            <li><strong>Significance Level</strong>: 0.05</li>
         </ul>

         <h3>Observed Statistic</h3>